CATcher:

 1.2 Testing npm packages

-Since I worked on an npm package, I learned various methods to test npm packages locally beyond standard unit testing.
-Instead of repeatedly publishing the package to npm (which I would have done a year ago -_-), I utilized npm link to test the package locally in other JavaScript projects.
-I learned about this approach from Urban Sanden's blog.
-Additionally, I used npm tsx to get a TypeScript REPL (Read-Eval-Print-Loop) and required the respective date-fns function to test them within the terminal.
+to get a TypeScript REPL (Read-Eval-Print-Loop) and required the respective date-fns function to test them within the terminal.
 This was facilitated by tsx, which stands for TypeScript Execute, and enables running TypeScript in Node.js with improved Developer Experience (watch mode, scripts, etc).

 1.3 Generating documentation

 date-fns uses TypeDoc to generate documentation for the project.
 I used the official TypeDoc docs to understand its functionality.
 The documentation site generator created documentation based on the TSDoc comments deployed on Firebase.
 The TSDoc standard was used for documenting the code, akin to JavaDoc.
-Having worked with multiple TypeScript projects before, this was my first experience using a TypeScript documentation generator, and it was smooth.
+Having worked with multiple TypeScript projects before, this was my first experience using a TypeScript documentation generator, and it was smooth and convenient.

 1.4 Date manipulation in JavaScript